Lab 1: Deploying an AIFabric

 userand attach it to the access networkan.testnet.

-What You Learnedβ
+What You Learned

 - Deploy an AIFabric resource in the MX-AI ecosystem

-- Configure agents, their roles, and supervision topology
+- Configure agents, their topology and roles

-- Configure and use an LLM within an AIFabric
+- Configure an LLM in an AIFabric